Precise surgical technique to treat skin cancer

 After every operation there will be a scar.
 Depending on the place of the operation, the size of the wound and your own natural ability of healing, this will be visible more or less.
 If you are not satisfied about the final result, the dermatologist, together with you, will look for a solution.

 The risk of a serious complication is minimal.
-If you are allergic to anaesthetic fluids you have to let us know every time.

 Blood comes from under the bandage.
 Press your flat hand firmly and continuously on the bandage for 20 minutes.
 If the bleeding does not stop, again press on the bandage for 20 minutes continuously.
 If it keeps bleeding, contact us or your family doctor.

 After some days the operated area starts to hurt and looks red, or you get a fever.
 Contact us.
 If the scar gets thicker or does not look nice, make an appointment with your dermatologist in Mohs Clinics.